IIIF/guides/guides/navplace.md

               maxZoom: 19
             }
             /**
-              Supply the Tile layer you want to use, as well as other options.
+              Define the base map projection of the Earth that you want (satellite, elevation, infrared, etc.)
-              Find tile layers at http://leaflet-extras.github.io/leaflet-providers/preview/
+              The projections are powered by Tile Service providers.
+You can find examples at http://leaflet-extras.github.io/leaflet-providers/preview/
              + */
             L.tileLayer(
               'https://{s}.tile.openstreetmap.org/{z}/{x}/{y}.png',